rain2540/Learn-SwiftUI/L003-Landmarks/README.md

 #### Section 1 : Mark the User’s Favorite Landmarks

 Begin by enhancing the list to show users their favorites at a glance.
 Add a star to each LandmarkRow that shows a favorite landmark.

+#### Section 2 : Filter the List View

+You can customize the list view so that it shows all of the landmarks, or just the user’s favorites.
+To do this, you’ll need to add a bit of state to the LandmarkList type.

+State is a value, or a set of values, that can change over time, and that affects a view’s behavior, content, or layout.
+You use a property with the @State attribute to add state to a view.